 Our base of operations is at PopBrixton, a hub for micro-enterprise, start-ups and community organisations in south London.

 PopFarm is now an innovative community garden which aims to improve wellbeing through increasing people’s access to nature in the city.
 We offer free training and community engagement, supporting people to grow food and flowers.
-From March to October, we have programs tailored to those looking for work in gardens (Thursdays), or to families and people keen to grow for leisure (Saturdays).

-All of this growing activity not only creates social benefit, but also significant harvests of fruit and vegetables.
+All of the growing activity not only creates social benefit, but also significant harvests of fruit and vegetables.
 These are given to traders on site, for use in their cooking, as well as to the local people who have grown the food.
 By providing fresh, locally-grown, chemical-free produce, grown with local people, we improve the health and wellbeing of the community as a whole.